Give the Gift of a Second Chance

 At Heartland, every day brings animals in crisis through our doors—sick, scared, and in desperate need of medical care.
 We never know who will arrive next, but we do know one thing: their survival depends on us being ready to act, no matter the cost.

-Expensive medical bills have stretched our resources thin, but we refuse to let money decide who gets to live.
-That’s why we created the Dr. Do More Medical Fund—so we can always say yes when a sick or injured animal needs us.
+Expensive medical bills have stretched Heartland’s resources thin this year, but we refuse to let money decide who gets to live.

-Your donation to Dr. Do More is more than a gift—it’s oxygen for a struggling dog, medicine for a kitten with panleuk, and hope for the next life hanging in the balance.
+This holiday season, your donation is the greatest gift you can give—it’s oxygen for a struggling dog, life-saving medicine for a kitten with panleuk, and hope for the next life hanging in the balance.
+It ensures that our doors, and the doors of our emergency clinic partners, are always open for those who need it most.

 The Heartland Team